 Summary: To maximize the number of gait cycles that can be measured in your trials, use as long a straight walkway as possible.
-You should also encourage a pivot turn at the end of the walkway, instead of a longer turn around a fixed object (e.g., a cone), to minimize the number of steps that overlap the turn event.
+The shortest recommended walkway is 7m long, with turns executed past the ends of this walkway.

 Overview: APDM's GaitTrack algorithm is designed to analyze steady-state gait.
 These are gait patterns where the subject is walking in a straight line on a smooth, level surface.
 This is largely motivated by a design requirement to be able to compare "apples to apples" across different subject populations.
 Abnormal gait from, for example, subjects with movement disorders, can still be successfully analyzed with the GaitTrack algorithm.
 In fact, GaitTrack does a better job of analyzing abnormal gait relative to many other common algorithms that are focused on stereotypical movements such as midswing detection.
 Regardless, understanding GaitTrack's constraints and limitations can help you maximize the number of usable metrics that computed from your recordings.

 There are four primary phases of Mobility Lab's GaitTrack algorithm